Emergent BioSolutions Inc. (EBS) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for EBS is $24.50, which is $10.05 above than the current price.
-The public float for EBS is 44.81M, and at present, short sellers hold a 16.96% of that float.
-The average trading volume of EBS on April 20, 2023 was 1.74M shares.
+The average price point forecasted by analysts for Emergent BioSolutions Inc. (EBS) is $24.50, which is $11.27 above the current market price.
+The public float for EBS is 44.81M, and currently, short sellers hold a 16.96% ratio of that floaft.
+The average trading volume of EBS on April 26, 2023 was 1.77M shares.

 EBS’s Market Performance